What is Academic Difficulty?

 Students may experience a difficult semester due to a variety of circumstances.
 A sudden illness can quickly cause you to fall behind in your course work.
 Individual course work loads can also cause a student to fall behind.
 It’s important you address any and all issues you are experiencing as soon as possible.
 Your academic advisor can help you sort through what is causing your academic difficulty, come up with strategies to improve your current situation and make decisions about whether remaining in a course is beneficial.
 For a list of helpful learning resources, please also see: https://advising.osu.edu/struggling-class .

 All SENR students with a cumulative GPA below a 2.0 are reviewed individually every term.
-Students placed on academic probation will receive a letter from Susie Burks notifying them of their academic standing.
+Students placed on academic probation will receive a letter from SENR notifying them of their academic standing.
 Students on academic probation are in jeopardy of being dismissed and need to create a plan for improvement.
 You will need to meet with your academic advisor to discuss your academic progress and schedule your classes for the following semester.
 After one semester on probation, a student becomes eligible for academic dismissal from the university.

-Special Action Probation is used for students who have above 2.0 GPA but who are not making sufficient academic progress because they are not completing enough courses; these students have earned two or more of the following grades in one term: E, EN, U or UEN.
+Special Action Probation is used for students who have an above 2.0 GPA but who are not making sufficient academic progress because they are not completing enough courses; these students have earned two or more of the following grades in one term: E, EN, U or UEN.
 Students with Incompletes are also reviewed; if the alternate grade earned (if no work is completed) would result in a failing grade, Special Action Probation may be posted in these circumstances as well.
-Students on Special Action Probation are required to meet the same conditions for continued enrollment as student on regular Academic Probation, and likewise are also eligible to be dismissed after one term.
+Students on Special Action Probation are required to meet the same conditions for continued enrollment as students on regular Academic Probation, and likewise are also eligible to be dismissed after one term.